What is User Experience Design?

 Improving User Experience Design Will Improve Your Customer Experience

-For many years, the UX and the CX were separate entities, developing separately and addressed in different ways.
+For many years, the User experience and the Customer experience were separate entities, developing separately and addressed in different ways.
 However, both concepts work to produce the same effect, positive interactions with your customers that facilitate customer loyalty and retention.

 What is User Experience?